ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/agents.rst

    :alt: uml schema
    :align: center

-Execution of request starts with retrival of 'Waiting' request out of **RequestClient** using **RequestAgentBase.getRequest**.
+Execution of request starts with retrieval of 'Waiting' request out of **RequestClient** using **RequestAgentBase.getRequest**.

-The request is then serialised to XML string and put into a kwargs dictionary of **ProcessPool.createAndQueueTask**.
-Copy of that information is also stored inside agent's **requestHolder** dictionary, used to clean up assigned requests during agent's finalisation.
+The request is then serialized to XML string and put into a kwargs dictionary of **ProcessPool.createAndQueueTask**.
+Copy of that information is also stored inside agent's **requestHolder** dictionary, used to clean up assigned requests during agent's finalization.

-Once there is a free slot in **ProcessPool** task queue, **ProcessTask** is enqueued and lands in **WorkingProcess** instance, which is managing task execution in a separate sub-process.
+Once there is a free slot in **ProcessPool** task queue, **ProcessTask** is en-queued and lands in **WorkingProcess** instance, which is managing task execution in a separate sub-process.
 Inside its **run** method, an instance of **ProcessTask**
 is created together with its callable object -- our **RemovalTask** and immediately executed.